-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 But the point is that there is a lot that can go wrong in any business, and that's true of Gorman-Rupp as well.

-But when it comes to volatility risk, no company, regardless of quality, dividends safety and the strength of its balance sheet, is immune from market fear.
+But when it comes to volatility risk, no company, regardless of quality, dividend safety and the strength of its balance sheet, is immune from market fear.

 GRC Total Return Since 1993

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.